tarantool/doc/doc/reference/reference_rock/vshard/vshard-router.rst

     ..  important::

-        Do not use big timeout (longer than 1 minute, for instance).
+        Do not use a big timeout (longer than 1 minute, for instance).
 The router tries to block the bucket moves to another storage for the given timeout on all storages.
 On failure, the block remains for the entire timeout.

     :Return: